-The ability to manage a crisis is one of the main skills a person must possess in order to be successful in the construction industry.
+Crisis management is one of the main skills needed to be successful in the construction industry.

-Crisis management applies to me as Project Manager, as well as our project superintendents, owners, architects, design engineers, subcontractors and their employees performing work out in the field.
-Today’s projects are not easy and there are many moving parts to them.
-No matter how good you are at performing your job and no matter how great the plans may be, there is always a curve ball to look out for.
-There are often many things in project plans that just don’t work from a constructability point of view.
+Crisis management applies to project superintendents, owners, architects, design engineers, subcontractors and their employees performing work out in the field.
+It also applies to me as a Project Manager.
+Today’s projects can be challenging with many moving parts.
+No matter how good you are at performing your job or great the plans may be, there is always a curveball to look out for.
+There are often project plans that just don’t work from a constructability point of view.